National Agricultural Literacy Curriculum Matrix

-- Plants produce energy through photosynthesis, cattle eat plants such as grass, hay, and grain.
-Cattle convert their energy into producing milk which provides healthy foods for our diet.
+- Plants produce energy through photosynthesis and cattle eat plants such as grass, hay, and grain.
+Cattle convert the plant energy into producing milk which provides healthy foods for our diet.
 (From the sun, to moo, to you)

-- Students play kickball, baseball or another team sport to observe the loss and gain of kinetic energy.
+- Play kickball, baseball, or another team sport to observe the loss and gain of kinetic energy.

 - Ask a local dairyman to visit your class as a guest speaker.

-- Ask students to identify and label ten ways they are using energy in the picture.
+- Ask the students to identify and label ten ways they are using energy in the picture.

-Students learn more about the need of radiant and chemical energy in plant growth.
+Explore the need for radiant and chemical energy in plant growth.
 Create a student experiment that allows groups to run trials on plants with or without sunlight.